bytefish/bytefish.de/blog/airline_on_time_performance.md

 summary: This Article is an introduction for importing the Airline On-Time Performance Dataset into an SQL Server instance.

 At the moment I am working myself into Data Mining, Reporting and Business Intelligence again.
-I want to learn it at a larger scale to learn about the pitfalls of various solutions.
+I want to learn it at a larger scale so I know about the pitfalls of various solutions.
 Because something that works on small datasets may fail horribly as soon as your system ingests large amounts of data.

 The first step is to gather data to work with and import it into the Microsoft SQL Server.
 In this repository I am showing